Here are some frequently asked questions about the Talking Therapies Research Resource.

 The General Data Protection Regulation is an EU Regulation which was put in place to ensure the protection of all EU citizens’ data privacy.
 It also gives people the rights to access any information held about them.

-This policy outlines King’s College London’s policy for protecting personal information in compliance with the General Data Protection Regulation 2018 (GDPR).
-The University has procedures aiming to ensure that all staff, students, and agents of the University who have access to personal data are aware of their duties and responsibilities under the GDPR.
+This policy outlines King’s College London’s policy for protecting personal information in compliance with the Data Protection Act 1998 (DPA).
+The university has procedures aiming to ensure that all staff, students, and agents of the university who have access to personal data are aware of their duties and responsibilities under the DPA.

 Human Tissue Act 2004

-If you provide the Talking Therapies Research Resource with a saliva sample, your biological sample is protected by the Human Tissue Act 2004.
+If you provide the TTRR team with a saliva sample, your biological sample is protected by the Human Tissue Act 2004.
 The Act regulates the removal, storage and use of human tissue and ensures all samples are collected appropriately.

 Combining information from your medical records, questionnaire data, and DNA provides a comprehensive overview for researchers to use in a wide range of investigations.
-We will only access relevant sections of your medical records that will be helpful to our research.
+We will only access relevant sections of your medical records that will be helpful to the goals of the TTRR and the research projects approved by the NIHR BioResource Steering Committee.
 For example, we will request information on the details of your history with anxiety and/or depression and how well you responded to treatment.
 All information obtained from your medical records will be given a pseudonymised (coded) ID and kept strictly confidential and will be stored separately from your personal information (e.g. name, date of birth).

 Your genome is your complete set of DNA.
 Our laboratory team may sequence all or part of your genetic code in order to allow us to improve our understanding of the development and treatment of a range of psychiatric conditions.
 Your genomic data will be stored securely using a unique ID number, and will be stored separately from any personal identifiers (e.g. name, date of birth).